tleguern/ansible-role-cstrike-source/README.md

 ### `cstrike_source_motd`

-The MOTD is a welcom text displayed by the server during the first connexion of a player.
+The MOTD is a welcome text displayed by the server during the first connexion of a player.
-It is formated in HTML.
+It is formatted in HTML.

 Default value: